zerasul/mdbook_en/10physics/pyshics.md

 a>>1; //3
 ```

-Scrolling to the right, we can see that it can be divided by 2.
+Shifting to the right, we can see it can be divided by 2.
 So it can be more efficient when working with these arithmetic operations.

 **NOTE**: It is important to know whether the compiler used can transform multiplication or division operations into more efficient operations[^55].